apaaris/octree/README.md

-# A simple Octree implemenentation
+# A simple Octree implementation

 A C++ implementation of a spatial octree data structure with VTK export capabilities for 3D visualization.